Antarctic Wildlife

 4.7 out of 5

-For an unparalleled Polar Circle experience spending 8 full days in Antarctica, choose this February departure.
+For an unparalleled Polar Circle experience spending 8 full days in Antarctica, choose this trip.
 Head south when penguin and whale activity is at its peak, accompanied by a highly experienced team.
-This elegant 139 passenger ship combines real…
+This elegant 139-passenger ship combines true comfort and…

 4.6 out of 5